Oh, Mando!

-Oh, Mando! is a Philippine streaming television series starring Kokoy de Santos, Alex Diaz and Barbie Imperial.
+Oh, Mando! is a Philippine romantic comedy streaming television series starring Kokoy de Santos, Alex Diaz and Barbie Imperial.
 Directed by Eduardo Roy Jr. and produced by Dreamscape Entertainment together with Found Films.
 It premiered on iWantTFC on November 5, 2020.

 Plot

 Charming but timid college student Mando, a typical hopeless romantic meets Barry, an out-and-proud basketball star who is practically a prince from a fairytale.
 The only thing spoiling Mando's happy ending is the fact that Barry already has a boyfriend.
 To move on, Mando goes out with liberated architecture student Krisha and the two become lovers.
 One fateful day, Barry walks back into Mando's life.
 Now, he needs to choose - will it be mind over heart or heart over mind?